ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/01-terminology.md

 For the file system example, nodes are files and folders.
 The parent of a node is the folder that contains it.

+### Implementing trees and tree nodes

+To implement a tree we define a wrapper class similar to the linked lists that we introduced in @sec:stacks-implemented-as-linked-lists -- we need a reference to the root node (that is initially null) and we can include meta-data such as the total size of the tree:

+    datatype Tree:
+        root: TreeNode = null
+        size: Int = 0

 There is no universal ADT or concrete data structure for trees, rather they form a family of data structures that differ in many ways.